 What to Expect

-- Experienced staff members are available on-campus and at SU centers to assist with your transition to life abroad and later to the SU campus in Syracuse.
+- Experienced staff members are available on-campus and at Syracuse centers to assist with your transition to life abroad and later to the campus in Syracuse.

 - All Discovery students participate in the abroad equivalent of the First Year Forum offered by the College of Arts and Sciences on Syracuse’s main campus.
 The goal is to orient you to college life, SU, and studying abroad.
 You’ll discuss host families, cultural adjustment, time management, study habits, expectations of college-level courses, choosing a major, and more.